 Superiority– does your overbearing and controlling Mother need to be better than you or defeat you?

 This can be a sign of having a narcissistic personality disorder or a trait of that disorder.
-But, overall, Mom needs to keep you under her thumb to keep you one-down.
+If so, Mom needs to keep you under her thumb to keep you in a one-down position.

 Fear– is your overbearing Mother afraid for you?